ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 [  PASSED  ] 6 tests.
 ```

-Congratulations --- you are almost done with constructors !
+Congratulations, you are almost done with constructors!

-The last needed constructor is one that will allow to build matrices with
+The last needed constructor is one that will allow you to build matrices with
 arbitrary values.

 Add the constructor below to the public part of `Matrix` in
 `include/Matrix/Matrix.h`.

-The modern C++ `std::initializer_list`  enables users
+The C++ `std::initializer_list`  enables users
 to provide a list of literal values (in row major order) to use to initialize
 the matrix with: